use-ink/ink-docs/versioned_docs/version-5.x/basics/upgradeability.md

 Note that these two methods can be called by anybody executing the contract, so it is the responsibility of the contract developer to ensure correct access control.
+You can take a look at our [`upgradeable-contracts/delegator`](https://github.com/paritytech/ink-examples/tree/main/upgradeable-contracts#delegator) example, which demonstrates the usage of these two functions.

 ## Note on the usage of wildcard selectors